0pk0/mprobot_tp/README.md

 4. **Differential Drive**: Siegwart, R. & Nourbakhsh, I. (2004).
 "Introduction to Autonomous Mobile Robots"
 5. **TurtleBot3**: ROBOTIS e-Manual ([https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/))

-## License

-This project is for educational purposes as part of a robotics assignment.

-## Author

-Developed for Robotics Assignment: Path Smoothing and Trajectory Tracking

 ---

 <div align="center">

-**⭐ If you found this helpful, please star this repository! ⭐**

-Made with ❤️ and 🤖 Python | 📧 For questions, please refer to code comments and test cases

 </div>